Sty6x/digital-game-store/README.md

 A digital game store using Client side Routing from React Routers and Cheap Shark API to fetch their websites data so i don't have to use any assets

 This is my second project using ReactJS.
-The Purpose of this project is for me to get more familiar with React Routers and using the useEffect hook to fetch data for a component and using multiple APIS.
+The Purpose of this project is for me to get more familiar with React Routers and using the useEffect hook to fetch data for a component while using multiple APIS.

 You can visit the site here:  https://sty6x.github.io/digital-game-store/